-Editor's note: From Monday to Thursday this week, we will look at the road each of the eight singles players and eight doubles took to qualify for this year's WTA Finals in Fort Worth, Texas.
+Editor's note: This week, we looked at the road each of the eight singles players and eight doubles teams took to qualify for this year's GNP Seguros WTA Finals Cancun in Mexico.

 Season at a glance

 Still only 19 years old, Coco Gauff has been a factor on the Hologic WTA Tour since she burst on to the professional scene at age 15.
 But it is her summer of 2023 that helped define her rise into the elite.

 Gauff had actually been in the mix to qualify for the WTA Finals all year long, staying in or near the Top 10 of the Race since she won the Auckland title in the first week of the season.

 But Gauff failed to reach any more finals over the next six months, and she was unable to defend a large chunk of her 2022 Roland Garros runner-up points.
 Despite multiple quarterfinals and semifinals, her ranking lingered around its season-starting position of No.7.

 The rest of the story has now been told many times.
 After a first-round loss to Sofia Kenin at Wimbledon, Gauff regrouped with coaches Pere Riba and Brad Gilbert and her family.
 Her much-discussed extreme forehand grip was left unchanged; instead, returns, footwork and tactics were tweaked.

 "[Wimbledon] was a tough, tough loss, because I thought I was playing good tennis leading up to that," Gauff said at the US Open.
 "I just felt like people were like, 'Oh, she's hit her peak and she's done.
 It was all hype.'
 I see the comments.
 People don't think I see it, but I see it.

 "Honestly after that, I was, like, 'OK, I have a lot of work to do.'"

 - Captured her first Grand Slam title at the US Open